 So I tried the altos.
 Challenging?
 Always.
 They get the trickiest parts to sing.
 They’re outside the spotlight, but they’re really the crucial element in the harmonic brew.
 I would have loved to be an alto, but to my great chagrin they didn’t want me.
 They said I’m no fun in rehearsals, all I do is sing.

 So I tried the tenors.
-Well, no one would accuse them of being the sharpest pencils in the box, but they’re good guys, and they get to sing pretty neat parts sometimes.
-But I found that every time we did a song they sang a different part, which was a bit frustrating for me.
+Well, no one would accuse them of being the sharpest pencils in the box, but not all of them are prissy, and they get to sing pretty neat parts sometimes.
+But then I found that every time we did a song they sang something different, which was a bit frustrating for me.
 And besides, I couldn’t keep up with their drinking.

 Julie London (1926–2000) is today best remembered for 3 things: